 Brain and Nervous System

-Granulomas can develop in the brain and the nerves and cause many symptoms.
-Symptoms may include loss of sensation, loss of muscle strength, headaches and dizziness.
-This affects about one in 100 people with sarcoidosis.
+Granulomas can develop in the brain and the nerves and cause many symptoms, including loss of sensation, loss of muscle strength, headaches, and dizziness.
+Only about one in 100 people with sarcoidosis are affected.

 Salivary Gland